 Participation in the Summer Reading Club is FREE!

 You can encourage your child to participate in the Summer Reading Club in the following ways:

 - Contact your local library to see if they are offering a Summer Reading Club program of activities in your area.

 - Take your child to the library and help them select books to read during the summer holidays.
 Your local librarian will be able to help guide your child to select reading materials that are of interest to them.

 - Register your child in the 2018 Summer Reading Club: CURIOUS CREATURES program by completing the online registration form.
 (Note: Libraries may also invite your child to register.
 It is okay to sign-up online and at your library!)

 - Encourage your children to participate in the online Summer Reading Club activities.
 The Summer Reading Club interactive website provides fun and engaging online activities such as book raves, writing competitions, games, recommended reading lists and links to other websites for children and their families.

 - Guide and assist your child to navigate through the website and activities – for example, with younger participants, scan a picture of their artwork and help them upload their work to the e-gallery or assist them when typing their responses to the online writing competitions.

 - The website activities are grouped into three levels to appeal to a diverse range of readers.
-Each level has a number of interactive activities – Preschool activities (0-5yrs); Primary level activities (5-12yrs) and Secondary level activities (12+ years).
+Each level has a number of interactive activities – Preschool activities (preschool -5 years); Primary level activities (5-11 years) and Secondary level activities (12+ years).

 - Themed activity booklets are available for download for each age level.

 - Help your child submit their entries to the writing activities, add a comment to Have Your Say, write a Book Rave or send in their artwork to the Summer Reading Club Gallery.
 There are a number of prizes to be won.
 Online competitions close 31 January 2019.
 Winners will be notified by phone and/or email.